Formaleuros, Formalbitcoins, and Virtual Monies: Abstract

 \section{Abstract}

-Formalist positions towards money are considered from a perspective or formal methods in computing.
-The Formaleuro (FE) as a dimension for monetary quantities is proposed as well as the Formalcoin which represents an element in a model of coinage and coin circulation.
-The usage of Formaleuros and Formalcoins is considered helpful for the specification of specialized theories of money dedicated to be supportive for different roles of agents dealing with money in one way or another.
+Formalist positions towards money are considered from a perspective of formal methods in computing.
+The Formaleuro (FEUR) as a dimension for monetary quantities is proposed as well as the Formalbitcoin (FBTC) which represents an item ready for circulation in a model of informational money.
+The rationale of these notions is illustrated though formulating questions about monies in a terminology that profits from this indirection.

-An attempt is made to position these proposals in the wider context of existing scientific and philosophical work on money and finance.
+An attempt is made to understand the concept of money from scratch given the wider context of existing scientific and philosophical work on money and finance.
 The sheer size of that literature and the seemingly hopeless task to find out what has already been done is taken as an incentive to analyze in rather unusual detail how to get started in a subject where the plan to develop a significant knowledge of existing work may be unfeasible.

-A theory of imaginative definitions is presented and its implications for definitions of money are sketched.
+In order to provide a definition of money the need is felt to make use of a tailored theory of definition.
+To that end a theory of imaginative definitions is presented and its implications for definitions of money are sketched.

 It is argued that a theory of money may be dependent on the role of its holder.
-A specialized but informal theory of money, based on Formaleuros rather than on Euros that may serve as an abstract interface with the general concept of money is proposed for what is named the subordinate administrative role.
+A survey of some roles is given, with the so-called subordinate administrative role (SAR) in a central position.
+A specialized but informal theory of money is proposed for the subordinate administrative role.

-Finally it is argued that from the perspective of a component (division) of a large organization (ORG) its local financial system (LFS) provides a virtual money vm(LFS, ORG) which may well fail to meet the most common general and acknowledged moneyness criteria.
-Inverse moneyness preference is coined as phrase to assert the tendency of top management of ORG to make its virtual money deviate from these criteria.
+The concepts of virtual memory and virtual machine are taken as the point of departure for a definition of the notion of virtual money.
+It is argued that from the perspective of a component (division) of a large organization (ORG) its local financial system (LFS) provides a virtual money vm(LFS, ORG) which may well fail to meet the most common general and acknowledged moneyness criteria.
+Inverse moneyness preference is coined as phrase to assert the tendency of top-management of ORG to make its virtual money deviate from these criteria.